tomassar/judicial-collection-case-management/README.md

 # Judicial Collection Case Management
 Manage all your judicial collection cases with this app.
 Create, assign, track your cases.
 ## Poder judicial
-It connects with Chile's poder judicial platform, allowing it to track the state of the cases.
+It connects with Chile's poder judicial platform, allowing it to track the state of the cases with extensive detail.
 ## Run locally
 - Before running, make sure you have postgresql ready and your env variables correctly set.
 - Run ```npm install``` to install tailwind